tldr-pages/tldr/pages/common/vboxmanage-movevm.md

 `VBoxManage movevm {{vm_name}}`

-- Specify the new location (full or relative pathname) of the VM:
+- Specify the new location (full or relative pathname) of the virtual machine:

 `VBoxManage movevm {{vm_name}} --folder {{path/to/new_location}}`